One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 We call a model of the theory of $K_1$ in this language a henselian valued field of residue characteristic $0$ and value group a $Z$-group with analytic functions.

-Just as in Proposition \ref{c-minimal} one has the following. \begin{prop} If $K$ is a henselian valued field of residue characteristic $0$ and value group a $Z$-group then a subset $X\subset K$ definable in the analytic language is definable in the valued field language \end{prop} \begin{proof} This situation fits into the general framework in \cite{analytic-cluckers} Section 4.1, where, as in Example 4.4 (2) of \cite{analytic-cluckers} one takes $A_{m,n}=A_{m,0}=K_1\langle \eta\rangle$.
-In \cite{analytic-cluckers} a valued field quantifier elimination is proven in certain language we will not describe here, see Theorem 6.3.7 there.
+Just as in Proposition \ref{c-minimal} one has the following. \begin{prop} If $K$ is a henselian valued field of residue characteristic $0$ and value group a $Z$-group with analytic functions, then a subset $X\subset K$ definable in the analytic language is definable in the valued field language \end{prop} \begin{proof} This situation fits into the general framework in \cite[Section 4.1]{analytic-cluckers}, where, as in \cite[Example 4.4 (2)]{analytic-cluckers} one takes $A_{m,n}=A_{m,0}=K_1\langle \eta\rangle$.
+In \cite[Theorem 6.3.7]{analytic-cluckers} a valued field quantifier elimination is proven in a certain language we will not describe here.
 From that relative quantifier elimination it follows that if $X\subset RV^n$ is definable in the analytic language, then it is definable in the algebraic language.
-Finally the framework in \cite{analytic-cluckers} satisfies the conditions of hensel minimality described in in \cite{hensel-minimal}, see Theorem 6.2.1 of \cite{hensel-minimal}, and so one has that every analytically definable set $X\subset K$ is the inverse image of $Y\subset RV_0^n$ under some map of the form $x\mapsto (rv(x-a_1),\dots,rv(x-a_n))$ and so it is definable in the valued field language. \end{proof} When $K$ is a model of ACVF we will only need to consider $K_1=K_0^{alg}$ for $K_0$ a complete discrete valuation field and the analytic functions taken with all coefficients in a finite extension of $K_0$.
+Finally the framework in \cite{analytic-cluckers} satisfies the conditions of Hensel minimality described in \cite{hensel-minimal}, see \cite[Theorem 6.2.1]{hensel-minimal}, and so one has that every analytically definable set $X\subset K$ is the inverse image of $Y\subset RV_0^n$ under some map of the form $x\mapsto (rv(x-a_1),\dots,rv(x-a_n))$ and so it is definable in the valued field language. \end{proof} When $K$ is a model of ACVF we will only need to consider $K_1=K_0^{alg}$ for $K_0$ a complete discrete valuation field and the analytic functions taken with all coefficients in a finite extension of $K_0$.
 These power series seem algebraically simpler, as only complete discrete valuation rings appear.
 It is not clear however that for example $K_1$ is an elementary submodel of its completion in this analytic language, or that $K_1$ is C-minimal.
 In residue characteristic $0$, $K_1$ is C-minimal by \cite{hensel-minimal}.